codrcodz/teaming/README.md

-Teaming
+Networking
 ===========

-The purpose of this role is to ensure teaming is setup per a set of provided specifications.
+The purpose of this role is to ensure Networking is setup per a set of provided specifications.

 Requirements
 ------------